magento/devdocs/src/cloud/docker/docker-test-magecloud-pkg-code.md

 In a {{site.data.var.mcd-prod}} development environment, you can use the integrated test suite in each [{{site.data.var.csuite}}] package for Magento code testing.
 The test suites, which use the [Codeception testing framework for PHP], provide acceptance tests to validate code intended for contribution to Magento Cloud package repositories.

-Before you can run tests, you must prepare your Docker environment and update the test configuration file.
+Before you run tests, you must prepare your Docker environment and update the test configuration file.
 (See [Prepare the test environment](#prepare-the-docker-environment-for-testing).)

 ## Test resources